 Airline ticket prices will depend on the airport you are flying from.
 We recommend this article to find the best flights to Anchorage from your current location.

-Transportation is included and all the driving will take place on easy, paved roads, except in Denali National Park, where we will take the park bus to travel throughout the park.
+Transportation is included and all the driving will take place on easy, paved roads.
+We will drive two passenger vans with enough space to travel comfortably with all the luggage.

-Meals are not included.
+Meals are not included except for breakfast in most of the hotels of the trip.
 We will visit some local restaurants to taste the delicious Alaskan food.

 Anchorage and all the major towns in Alaska have grocery stores where you can buy any food, drinks, or snacks.
-We also recommend buying some groceries and snacks, since our schedule will completely depend on the shooting conditions, and some days, we might not make it to any of the local restaurants for lunch/dinner.
+We also recommend buying some groceries and snacks, since our schedule will completely depend on the tours and shooting conditions.

-Whether you are experienced or just starting out in photography, you are welcome, and I am convinced that you will progress quickly.
+Whether you are experienced or just starting out in photography, you are welcome, and you will progress quickly.
 Together, we will send you home with a thorough knowledge of many photography areas, from the basics to multiple advanced techniques.